 Measures to ensure that personal data cannot be read, copied, modified, or deleted without authorization during electronic transmission:

-Options for encrypted data transmission are provided as part of the commissioned services of the main contract.
+Options for encrypted data transmission are provided within the scope of the commissioned services of the main contract.
 The client evaluates the data processing applications they operate and, based on that, commissions the necessary technical measures.

-All employees are instructed and obligated to ensure a data protection compliant handling of personal data.
+All employees are trained and obligated to ensure data protection-compliant handling of personal data.

 critical interfaces are always IP restricted

-Measures on internal server systems to make sure it can later be verified whether and by whom personal data has been entered, changed, or deleted:
+Measures for internal server systems to ensure that it can subsequently be checked whether and by whom personal data has been entered, modified, or deleted:

 Logging via log files (ezeelogin)